renatosantosti/my-vscode-extensions/README.md

 ## Extensões
 Segue abaixo a lista de extensões e suas respectivas funcionalidades

+###js-beautify for VS Cod
+Beautify javascript, JSON, CSS, Sass, and HTML in Visual Studio Code.

+VS Code uses js-beautify internally, but it lacks the ability to modify the style you wish to use.
+This extension enables running js-beautify in VS Code, AND honouring any .jsbeautifyrc file in the open file's path tree to load your code styling.
+Run with F1 Beautify (to beautify a selection) or F1 Beautify file.

+###C# for Visual Studio Code (powered by OmniSharp)
+C# extension for Visual Studio Code!
+This extension provides the following features inside VS Code:

+Lightweight development tools for .NET Core.
+Great C# editing support, including Syntax Highlighting, IntelliSense, Go to Definition, Find All References, etc.
+Debugging support for .NET Core (CoreCLR).
+NOTE: Mono debugging is not supported.
+Desktop CLR debugging has limited support.
+Support for project.json and csproj projects on Windows, macOS and Linux.

+###ESLint  by  dbaeumer.vscode-eslint
+Integrates ESLint JavaScript into VS Code.

+###Prettier-Standard - JavaScript formatter
+VS Code package to format your Javascript using Prettier and Standard.

+###REST Client by humao.rest-client
+REST Client allows you to send HTTP request and view the response in Visual Studio Code directly.

 ## Autor
 Renato de Moura Santos
 Email: <reantosantos.ti@gmail.com>